wilvk/blog-hugo/content/posts/creating-a-fibonacci-generator-in-assembly.md

 ## Some starting knowledge

-The basis of the algorithm to use was decided to be a space optimised method using a dynamic programming approach.
-This effectively means using an array on the stack to hold our values while giving O(n) time and space complexity.
+The basis of the algorithm to use was decided to be a space-optimised method using a dynamic programming approach.
+This effectively means using an array on the stack to hold our values while giving **O(n)** time and space complexity.

 The code used as a basis is shown below: